detricksnyder/TeachingLectures/PHAR801/Lecture5/lecture-notes.md

 Beta cells in the pancreas generate insulin and store it in pre-formed secretory granules.
 After glucose mediated depolarization of beta cells in response to insulin, these secretory granules are exocytosed and their contentes are released into the blood.

 ### Insulin Stimulated Glucose Uptake

+In fat and muscle tissue, insulin promotes the movement of a facilitative glucose transporter named GLUT4.
+Normally GLUT4 resides in intracellular compartments, but in response to insulin vesicles form these compartments fuse with the plasma membrane, inserting GLUT4 into the extracellular surface.
+This allows for glucose to enter fat and muscle cells [@Leto2012].

+In both fat and muscle, the PI3K/Akt dependent signaling pathways are absolutely required for insulin stimulated glucose uptake [@Okada1994].
+The major targets of Akt in this signaling pathway are AS160 and RGC1/2, two proteins which regulate the activity of small GTPases involved in GLUT4 translocation [@Leto2012].

 ### How Does Insulin Stimulate Glycogenesis